IGNF/myria3d/README.md

 python run.py experiment=evaluate_test_data model.ckpt_path={/path/to/checkpoint.ckpt}
 ```

-Predictions are saved by default during these evaluations.
-To go easy on storage memory you can disable it by setting `callbacks.save_preds.save_predictions=false`.

 #### Run inference from sources
 After training, you model best checkpoints and hydra config will be saved in a `DATE/TIME/` subfolder of the `LOG_PATH` you specified.